minutis-redcall/redcall/README.md

 ## Technos

 This project runs in PHP 7 with the Symfony 5 framework.
 It requires a MySQL or MariaDB database and Yarn for assets management.
 Frontend is built with jQuery 3 and Bootstrap 3.

 In production, this project runs on Cloud App Engine with a MariaDB instance on Cloud SQL.

-### Development

 This project runs on Docker for development purposes.
 Many tools have been developed to disable or mock external providers, so you can get ready to work in a few seconds.